PBRjr/obsidian-eberron-notes/Misc Files/Statblocks.md

 _**Bonus Actions**_
 ![](https://www.dndbeyond.com/file-attachments/0/579/stat-block-header-bar.svg)

-**Hill Quake.** The clobberer falls prone, and each creature on the ground within 20 feet of the clobberer must succeed on a DC 16 Dexterity saving throw or fall prone.
+**Hill Quake.** The Plague Giant falls prone, and each creature on the ground within 20 feet of the Plague Giant must succeed on a DC 16 Dexterity saving throw or fall prone.
 Structures in that area take 33 (6d10) bludgeoning damage.

 ### Giant Zombie
 Huge undead, neutral evil